vsch/kotlin-jdbc/README.md

 A script for generating a JavaScript enum based on [`enumerated-type`] npm package will generate an enum usable in JavaScript [JavaScript-Enumerated-Value-Type.kt.js]

-A script for generating a markdown table for the table data [Markdown-Table.md.js] Note: the table above was generated with this script.
+A script for generating a markdown table for the table data [Markdown-Table.md.js].
+The table above was generated with this script.

 ## Migrations